 - Made in Romania

 Included in the box.

 - Manuals and warranty card

 Build Quality and Design.

 HD6XX’s body is mostly made of plastic with the headband adjuster being the only metal part in there but is put together very well owing to Sennheiser’s manufacturing prowess.
 I’ve always liked the design of the HD600 range in general and the HD6XX is no different.
-The midnight blue colour looks almost like black and I’m definitely not complaining.
+The midnight blue colour is actually almost black and I’m definitely not complaining.
 The open back grill and the exposed driver look of the HD6XX is a timeless design, eye catching even today and puts HD6XX up there as one of the best-looking headphones in its price range.
 The headband adjuster is a bit tighter than I like but in turn works well to keep the headphones firm where you set them without the adjuster dropping down loose on its own.
 Besides that, I really have no complaints.